-- A. Mapping of Storm Water Management Districts In order to implement the provisions of the Little Lehigh Management Plan, the Borough is hereby divided into Storm Water Management Districts consistent with a Release Rate Map.
-The boundaries of the Storm Water Management Districts are shown on an official map which is available for inspection at the Borough office.
-A segmented copy of the official map is included as Appendix A to this Ordinance. - B. Description of Storm Water Management Districts Three types of Storm Water Management Districts may be applicable to the Borough, namely Release Rate Districts, Provisional No Detention Districts and Provisional 100% Release Rate Districts as described below.
+A. Mapping of stormwater management districts.
+In order to implement the provisions of the Little Lehigh Management Plan, the borough is hereby divided into stormwater management districts consistent with a Release Rate Map.
+The boundaries of the stormwater management districts are shown on an official map which is available for inspection at the borough office.
+A segmented copy of the Official Map is included as Appendix A to this chapter.4

-- Release Rate Districts There are six release rate districts which differ in the extent to which postdevelopment runoff must be controlled.
-The release rates, and districts, are 50%, 60%, 70%, 80%, 90% and 100%.
-Within a given district, the post-development peak rate of storm runoff must be controlled to the stated percentage of the predevelopment peak rate of storm runoff in order to protect downstream watershed areas. - 2.
-Provisional No Detention Districts - These watershed areas may discharge post-development peak runoff without detention without adversely affecting the total watershed peak flow.
-In certain instances, however, the "local" runoff conveyance facilities, which transport runoff from the site to the main channel, may not have adequate capacity to safely transport increased peak flows associated with no detention for a proposed development.
-In those instances, the developer shall either use a 100% release rate control or provide increased capacity of downstream drainage elements to convey increased peak flows consistent with Section 303.H.
-In determining if adequate capacity exists in the local watershed drainage network, the developer must assume that the entire local watershed is developed per current zoning and that all new development would use the runoff controls specified by this Ordinance.
-Similarly, any capacity improvements must be designed to convey runoff from development of all areas tributary to the improvement consistent with the capacity criteria specified in Section 303.C. - Provisional 100% Release Rate Districts These areas 3. should use a 100% release rate control to protect the areas upstream of the mainstem.
-Direct discharge of post-development flows with no detention could be appropriate for these areas if the developer could prove that adequate downstream capacity exists to convey the increased peak flows generated with development of the subarea(s) within which the development site is located, without detention controls, to the mainstem.
-Evaluation of downstream capacity must assume development of all areas tributary to the local drainage network consistent with current zoning and that all new development would use the runoff controls specified by this Ordinance, except as otherwise specified above.
+- B. Description of stormwater management districts.
+Three (3) types of stormwater management districts may be applicable to the borough, namely, Release-Rate Districts, Provisional No-Detention Districts and Provisional One-Hundred-Percent Release-Rate Districts as described below. - (1) Release-Rate Districts.
+There are six (6) Release-Rate Districts which differ in the extent to which postdevelopment runoff must be controlled.
+The release rates and districts are fifty percent (50%), sixty percent (60%), seventy percent (70%), eighty percent (80%), ninety percent (90%) and one hundred percent (100%).
+Within a given district, the postdevelopment peak rate of storm runoff must be controlled to the stated percentage of the predevelopment peak rate of storm runoff in order to protect downstream watershed areas. - (2) Provisional No-Detention Districts.
+These watershed areas may discharge postdevelopment peak runoff without detention without adversely affecting the total watershed peak flow.
+In certain instances, however, the local runoff conveyance facilities, which transport runoff from the site to the main channel, may not have adequate capacity to safely transport increased peak flows associated with no-detention for a proposed development.
+In those instances, the developer shall either use a onehundred-percent release-rate control or provide increased capacity of downstream drainage elements to convey increased peak flows consistent with § 107-9H.
+In determining if adequate capacity exists in the local watershed drainage network, the developer must assume that the entire local watershed is developed per current zoning and that all new development would use the runoff controls specified by this chapter.
+Similarly, any capacity improvements must be designed to convey runoff from development of all areas tributary to the improvement consistent with the capacity criteria specified in § 107-9C.